Package 'DiscreteGapStatistic'

 value.range

-String, character vector or a list of character vector with the length matching the number of columns (nQ) of the array.
-A vector with all categories to consider when bootstrapping the null distribution sample (KS: Known Support option).
-By DEFAULT vals=NULL, meaning unique range of categories found in the data will be used when drawing the null (DS: Data Support option).
-If a character vector of categories is provided, these values would be used for the null distribution drawing across the array.
-If a list with category character vectors is provided, it has to have the same number of columns as the input array.
+A length 1 character string, a character string vector or a list of character vector with the length matching the number of columns (nQ) of the array.
+By DEFAULT value.range = 'DS' (Data Support null model).
+A vector with all categories (either character for nominal or integer ordinal data) to consider when bootstrapping the null distribution sample (KS: Known Support option).
+If a list with category vectors is provided, it has to have the same number of columns as the input array.
 The order of list element corresponds to the array's columns.

 verbose